sumerc/gilstats.py/README.md

 Again: although the idea seem to work for me well, I am still not sure if it is %100.
 Please open an issue where this assumption might actually be incorrect.

+## Future

+While I am no expert on the subject, I think with a little bit of help, `gilstats.py` can be used to monitor the Ruby MRI GIL, too.